-During each and every talk I attended, I learned about new tools that exist, new ways of thinking about how to test apps and new strategies to take so that I can become a better developer, and maybe one day some type of security specialist.
+During each and every talk I attended, I learned about new tools that exist, I learned about B2B Marketing for technology firms, new ways of thinking about how to test apps and new strategies to take so that I can become a better developer, and maybe one day some type of security specialist.

 During the entire week, attendees were spoiled with gourmet lunches and coffee breaks, exclusive lounge areas for OWASP members, access to a career fair and a great and all-inclusive social evening to mingle with not only vendors, but other specialists in the domain.
 I got the chance to meet people from all over the world, including some real nice folks I met from Minneapolis and Japan!